tomsWebConsulting/twcsl/v7.1/Blog Page List Item Background Color/README.md

 ## Quick Install

 * Add code from file **[blog page list item background color.html][2]** to Blog Settings > Advanced > Page Header Code Injection for the blog page.
+Refer to [Per-page code injection][3] for details.

-Please see [Per-page code injection][3].
-Read the code for any instructions within.
+* Read the code for any instructions within.

 ## Make a Donation